shoutem/animation/README.md

   TimingDriver,
 } from '@shoutem/animation';

-class MyApp extends Component {
+class HelloWorld extends Component {
   render() {
     // create new TimingDriver for animations that will change its value for 2000ms const driver = new TimingDriver({ duration: 2000 });